-St Michael's: Six Bells, Rose and Crown, Blue Anchor and The Black Lion Public Houses.
-The Waffle House at Kingsbury Mill.
+St Michael's: Six Bells Public House and the Waffle House at Kingsbury Mill.
 Verulamium Park: The Fighting Cocks Public House, Inn on the Park café plus ice-cream vans.

-Holywell Hill: Duke of Marlborough and The White Hart Public Houses plus Café Rouge café and restaurant.
-Yard Café at the Abbey.
-Sopwell Lane: The Goat, White Lion and Hare and Hounds Public Houses.
+Holywell Hill: Lots of options including The White Hart Public House and the Abbots Kitchen at the Abbey.

+Sopwell Lane: The Goat, White Lion and Hare and Hounds Public Houses